 All schools need to ensure that they are able to give a full account of the use of Pupil Premium funding, allocated to the school on the basis of those pupils who are in receipt of free school meals.
-From 2012 national school performance tables will include information about the progress of pupils in receipt of Pupil Premium and, from September 2012, all schools will be required to publish information to parents about:
+From 2012 national school performance tables include information about the progress of pupils in receipt of Pupil Premium and, from September 2012, all schools were required to publish information to parents about:

 Pupil Premium: How has it been used at Pillowell Primary School?